AmericanRedCross/americanredcross.github.com/_posts/2018-04-09-canaan-drones.md

 layout: post
 title: "Drones over Canaan, Haiti"
 date: 2018-04-09
 description: Canaan, one of the most populated areas in Haiti, continues to evolve and grow.
-The American Red Cross recently covered 35 square kilometers of this area with new drone imagery to assist with population estimates, disaster preparedness programming, and updating OpenStreetMap.
+In December 2017, the American Red Cross covered 35 square kilometers of this area with new drone imagery to assist with population estimates, disaster preparedness programming, and updating OpenStreetMap.
 image: /img/posts/20180409_banner.jpg
 caption: Checking the progress of a drone mapping mission, CC-BY Matt Gibb/ American Red Cross
 author: [Matthew Gibb, Dan Joseph]